 - Bremer departed Iraq for the United States on June 28, 2004, and the CPA and formal state of occupation ceased.
 Subsequently, a U.S. Ambassador (John Negroponte) established U.S.-Iraq diplomatic relations for the first time since January 1991.
-A U.S. embassy formally opened on June 30, 2004; it is staffed with about 1,100 U.S. personnel.36 Negroponte was succeeded in July 2005 by Ambassador Zalmay Khalilzad, who was previously Ambassador to Afghanistan.
-(A FY2005 supplemental appropriation, P.L.
-109-13, provides \$592 million of \$658 million requested to construct a new embassy in Baghdad, as well as requested funds for Iraq embassy operations.) - The CPA yielded to Iraq control over its oil revenues and the Development Fund for Iraq (DFI), subject to monitoring for at least one year (until June 2005) by the U.N.-mandated International Advisory and Monitoring Board (IAMB).
+A U.S. embassy formally opened on June 30, 2004; it is staffed with about 1,100 U.S. personnel.35 Negroponte was succeeded in July 2005 by Ambassador Zalmay Khalilzad, who was previously Ambassador to Afghanistan.
+(An FY2005 supplemental appropriations, P.L.
+109-13, provides \$592 million of \$658 million requested to construct a new embassy in Baghdad and to fund embassy operations.) - The CPA yielded to Iraq control over its oil revenues and the Development Fund for Iraq (DFI), subject to monitoring for at least one year (until June 2005) by the U.N.-mandated International Advisory and Monitoring Board (IAMB).
 Iraq also was given responsibility for close-out of the "oil-for-food program."
-(In accordance with Resolution 1483 of May 22, 2004, that program ended November 21, 2003.)
+Resolution 1483 (May 22, 2004) ended that program as of November 21, 2003. - Some CPA functions, such as the advising of local Iraqi governments, local Iraqi governing councils, and U.S. military units, were retained as part of an "Iraq Reconstruction and Management Office (IRMO)," headed since November 2004 by Ambassador William Taylor, formerly U.S. aid coordinator for Afghanistan.
+About 150 U.S. personnel working out of four major centers around Iraq (satellites of the U.S. Embassy) Hilla, Basra, Kirkuk, and Mosul report to IRMO.
+A separate "Project Contracting Office (PCO)," headed by Charles Hess, reports to the Defense Department; it funds infrastructure projects such as roads and school renovations.